babashka/sci/README.md

 ## Vars

 Sci has a var type, distinguished from Clojure vars.
-These vars are created with `def` and `defn` just like in normal Clojure:
+In a sci program these vars are created with `def` and `defn` just like in normal Clojure:

 ``` clojure
 (def x 1)